AnumFatima89/IRG-gKSS/README.md

-# IRG-gKSS: Goodness-of-Fit Test for Inhomogeneous Random Graph Models
+# IRG-gKSS - A Pure Hypothesis Test for Inhomogeneous Random Graph Models

 A kernelised Stein discrepancy (KSD) type test to evaluate the fit of inhomogeneous random graph (IRG) models.
 Implemented in R.